 Gloves that fall under category 1 only offer protection against minimal risks or against contamination of the product.
-The user must be able to easily determine which degree of protection the glove offers.
+The user must be able to easily determine himself what degree of protection the glove offers.

--Category 2: Gloves of intermediary design - for medium-risk risks
+Category 2: Gloves of intermediate design - for medium risks

-Gloves that fall under category 2 are designs to provide protection against medium-risk risks.
-Think of gloves for general work with a good perforation, abrasion or cut resistance.
+Gloves in category 2 are designed to provide protection against medium risks.
+Think of gloves for general work with good puncture, abrasion or cut resistance.
 These gloves must be tested and certified by a recognized inspection organization (Notified Body).

--Category 3: Gloves of complex design - for irreversible or fatal risks
+Category 3: Gloves of complex design - for irreversible or deadly risks

-Gloves that fall under category 3 are designs to provide protection against the most serious risks, such as chemicals and certain heat gradations or electricity.
-The pbm gloves that fall into this category must be tested and certified by a recognized inspection body.
-The manufacturer or importer in Europe must subject these gloves to an EC type examination and ensure the quality of the end product.
-The Notified Body that carries out the annual inspection is identified with a number that must be stated with the CE marking.
+Gloves that fall under category 3 are designed to provide protection against the most severe risks, such as chemicals and certain degrees of heat or electricity.
+The PPE gloves that fall into this category must be tested and certified by a recognized inspection organization.
+The manufacturer or importer in Europe must subject these gloves to an EC-type examination and ensure the quality of the end product.
+The Notified Body that carries out the annual inspection is identified by a number that must be stated with the CE marking.

 Arm and hand protection

-Arms and hands are important, indispensable tools within the labor process that we must be very careful with.
-The percentage of occupational accidents involving arms and / or hands is more than 50%.
-Often these injuries can be prevented by eliminating risks, limiting them or by using and using work gloves.
+Arms and hands are important, indispensable tools in the work process that we must be very careful with.
+The percentage of industrial accidents involving arms and / or hands is more than 50%.
+Often times, these injuries can be prevented by eliminating or mitigating risks, or through the deployment and proper use of work gloves.

 Standards work gloves

 The regulation of the gloves starts with the European standard EN 420, which describes the general requirements and test methods.
-All protective equipment from the arm and hand protection main group are CE-approved according to the applicable European EN standards.
+All protective equipment from the main group arm and hand protection is CE approved in accordance with the European EN standards applicable to the application.
 The most important standards are described below.